We have five factories and 19 years of experience in plant extracts

 3.2 Improved Cardiovascular Health

 These compounds are known to strengthen blood vessel walls and improve blood flow, which can help lower blood pressure and reduce the risk of heart disease.
-Additionally, Citrus bioflavonoids can help reduce cholesterol levels and prevent the oxidation of LDL cholesterol, which is a major contributor to atherosclerosis.
+Additionally, citrus bioflavonoids can help reduce cholesterol levels and prevent the oxidation of LDL cholesterol, which is a major contributor to atherosclerosis.

 3.3 Antioxidant Protection